vsrinivas/fuchsia/docs/minfs.md

 # MinFS

-MinFS is a simple, unix-like filesystem built for Magenta.
+MinFS is a simple, unix-like filesystem built for Zircon.

 It currently supports files up to 512MB in size.